Samuel29590/MolTimeTravel/README.md

-# MolAntsTimeTravel
+# MolTimeTravel

-This is the experimental version of [MolAnts](https://github.com/Samuel29590/MolAnts) for time-traveling.
+This is an adaptation of time-traveling for [Molecule](https://github.com/OpenSmock/Molecule) (component oriented programming framework for [Pharo](https://pharo.org/)).

 This repository aims to help the search in Time-Traveling debugging techniques with component oriented programming.

 ## Getting Started

 ### Prerequisites

-MolAntsTimeTravel require [Molecule](https://github.com/OpenSmock/Molecule) for the component aspect and [Bloc](https://github.com/pharo-graphics/Bloc) for the visual aspect.
+MolTimeTravel require [Molecule](https://github.com/OpenSmock/Molecule) for the component aspect and [Bloc](https://github.com/pharo-graphics/Bloc) for the visual aspect.
-So this is why this two frameworks are loaded with the baseline of MolAntsTimeTravel.
+So this is why this two frameworks are loaded with the baseline of MolTimeTravel.

-### Installing MolAntsTimeTravel
+### Installing MolTimeTravel

 ```smalltalk
 Metacello new